 2018 Dental Hygiene Renewal Information

-The time to renew your Dental Hygiene license has begun.
+HYGIENIST ONLINE LICENSE RENEWAL IS NOW LIVE.
 If you do not renew your license before February 1, 2019, a Reinstatement Application must be submitted, and pay the following fees:

 Renew Dental Hygiene License